What Is a Class 7 Licence in Canada?

 Class 7 Licence in Northwest Territories, Nunavut, and Yukon

 In Nunavut, Yukon, and the Northwestern Territories (NWT), the minimum age to obtain a Class 7 licence is 15 years old.
-Applicants must undergo a vision test, a knowledge exam, and a written test in Nunavut and Yukon, and only a vision screening and knowledge exam in NWT.
+Applicants must undergo a vision test and a knowledge exam, and typically pass both, though requirements vary slightly by territory.

 There are two levels to Yukon’s GLP – the learner stage and the novice stage.
 Passing the learner stage allows applicants to obtain a Class 7 licence.
 After six months, learner’s permit holders can move forward to the novice Class 5 stage.